aospapp/aosp/system/core/init/README.md

 > Open a file path and pass its fd to the launched process. _type_ must be "r", "w" or "rw".
 For native executables see libcutils android\_get\_control\_file().

+`group <groupname> [ <groupname>\* ]`
+> Change to 'groupname' before exec'ing this service.
+Additional groupnames beyond the (required) first one are used to set the supplemental groups of the process (via setgroups()).
+  Currently defaults to root.  (??? probably should default to nobody)

+`interface <interface name> <instance name>`
+> Associates this service with a list of the HIDL services that it provides.
+The interface name must be a fully-qualified name and not a value name.
+This is used to allow hwservicemanager to lazily start services.
+When multiple interfaces are served, this tag should be used multiple times.
+  For example: interface vendor.foo.bar@1.0::IBaz default

+`ioprio <class> <priority>`
+> Sets the IO priority and IO priority class for this service via the SYS_ioprio_set syscall.
+  _class_ must be one of "rt", "be", or "idle". _priority_ must be an integer in the range 0 - 7.

+`keycodes <keycode> [ <keycode>\* ]`
+> Sets the keycodes that will trigger this service.
+If all of the keys corresponding to the passed keycodes are pressed at once, the service will start.
+This is typically used to start the bugreport service.

+> This option may take a property instead of a list of keycodes.
+In this case, only one option is
+  provided: the property name in the typical property expansion format.
+The property must contain a comma separated list of keycode values or the text 'none' to indicate that this service does not respond to keycodes.

+> For example, `keycodes ${some.property.name:-none}` where some.property.name expands
+  to "123,124,125".
+Since keycodes are handled very early in init, only PRODUCT_DEFAULT_PROPERTY_OVERRIDES properties can be used.

+`memcg.limit_in_bytes <value>` and `memcg.limit_percent <value>`
+> Sets the child's memory.limit_in_bytes to the minimum of `limit_in_bytes` bytes and `limit_percent` which is interpreted as a percentage of the size of the device's physical memory (only if memcg is mounted).
+  Values must be equal or greater than 0.

+`memcg.limit_property <value>`
+> Sets the child's memory.limit_in_bytes to the value of the specified property (only if memcg is mounted).
+This property will override the values specified via `memcg.limit_in_bytes` and `memcg.limit_percent`.

+`memcg.soft_limit_in_bytes <value>`
+> Sets the child's memory.soft_limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`memcg.swappiness <value>`
+> Sets the child's memory.swappiness to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`namespace <pid|mnt>`
+> Enter a new PID or mount namespace when forking the service.

+`oneshot`
+> Do not restart the service when it exits.

+`onrestart`
+> Execute a Command (see below) when service restarts.

+`oom_score_adjust <value>`
+> Sets the child's /proc/self/oom\_score\_adj to the specified value, which must range from -1000 to 1000.

+`override`
+> Indicates that this service definition is meant to override a previous definition for a service with the same name.
+This is typically meant for services on /odm to override those defined on /vendor.
+The last service definition that init parses with this keyword is the service definition will use for this service.
+Pay close attention to the order in which init.rc files are parsed, since it has some peculiarities for backwards compatibility reasons.
+The 'imports' section of this file has more details on the order.

+`priority <priority>`
+> Scheduling priority of the service process.
+This value has to be in range -20 to 19.
+Default priority is 0.
+Priority is set via setpriority().

+`restart_period <seconds>`
+> If a non-oneshot service exits, it will be restarted at its start time plus this period.
+It defaults to 5s to rate limit crashing services.
+  This can be increased for services that are meant to run periodically.
+For example, it may be set to 3600 to indicate that the service should run every hour or 86400 to indicate that the service should run every day.

+`rlimit <resource> <cur> <max>`
+> This applies the given rlimit to the service. rlimits are inherited by child processes, so this effectively applies the given rlimit to the process tree started by this service.
+  It is parsed similarly to the setrlimit command specified below.

+`seclabel <seclabel>`
+> Change to 'seclabel' before exec'ing this service.
+  Primarily for use by services run from the rootfs, e.g. ueventd, adbd.
+  Services on the system partition can instead use policy-defined transitions based on their file security context.
+  If not specified and no transition is defined in policy, defaults to the init context.

+`setenv <name> <value>`
+> Set the environment variable _name_ to _value_ in the launched process.

+`shutdown <shutdown_behavior>`
+> Set shutdown behavior of the service process.
+When this is not specified, the service is killed during shutdown process by using SIGTERM and SIGKILL.
+  The service with shutdown_behavior of "critical" is not killed during shutdown until shutdown times out.
+When shutdown times out, even services tagged with "shutdown critical" will be killed.
+When the service tagged with "shutdown critical" is not running when shut down starts, it will be started.

+`sigstop`
+> Send SIGSTOP to the service immediately before exec is called.
+This is intended for debugging.
+  See the below section on debugging for how this can be used.

+`socket <name> <type> <perm> [ <user> [ <group> [ <seclabel> ] ] ]`
+> Create a unix domain socket named /dev/socket/_name_ and pass its fd to the launched process.  _type_ must be "dgram", "stream" or "seqpacket".
+User and group default to 0.  'seclabel' is the SELinux security context for the socket.
+It defaults to the service security context, as specified by seclabel or computed based on the service executable file security context.
+  For native executables see libcutils android\_get\_control\_socket().

+`timeout_period <seconds>`
+> Provide a timeout after which point the service will be killed.
+The oneshot keyword is respected here, so oneshot services do not automatically restart, however all other services will.
+  This is particularly useful for creating a periodic service combined with the restart_period option described above.

+`updatable`
+> Mark that the service can be overridden (via the 'override' option) later in the boot sequence by APEXes.
+When a service with updatable option is started before APEXes are all activated, the execution is delayed until the activation is finished.
+A service that is not marked as updatable cannot be overridden by APEXes.

 `user <username>`
 > Change to 'username' before exec'ing this service.